A further submission is made either in support of or opposition to another person’s submission.

 Find out more and make a further submission

 To make a further submission you must have an interest that is greater than that of the general public and/or represents a relevant aspect of the public interest.
 A further submission can only be made in support or opposition of matters raised in the submissions.

 Do I need to make a further submission?

 You are not required to make a further submission.
 If you made an original submission that submission still stands.

 However, this is an opportunity to submit on other submissions.
 This is important as you may wish to support or oppose other decisions requested.

 How do I send my further submission to other parties?

-A copy of your further submission must be sent to the original submitter within five working days after it is lodged with council, using the submitter contact list or original submission.
+A copy of your further submission must be sent to the original submitter within five working days after it is lodged with council, using the original submission.
 This will be made available on 31 May 2021.